-Making a mesothelioma claim is a specialised area.
-It is important to talk to a lawyer or law firm who are experienced in this area of work, as they often have the appropriate information about how and where asbestos was used.
+Mesothelioma legal claims are a specialised area.
+It's important to talk to a lawyer or law firm experienced in this area, as they often have the appropriate information about how and where asbestos was used.

-Talking to an experienced lawyer may help to reduce the time it takes to investigate a claim.
-Experienced lawyers will also understand mesothelioma and what you are coping with.

-Your lawyer will work around medical appointments or treatments to try to make things less stressful for you.
+An experienced lawyer may reduce the time it takes to investigate a claim.
+They also understand what you are coping with and may work around medical appointments to try to make things less stressful for you.

-The support organisations listed on page 72 can also help you find a lawyer experienced in dealing with asbestos cases.
+The support organisations on page 72 may also help you find a lawyer experienced in dealing with asbestos cases.